trustoverip/tswg-trust-registry-service-profile/spec.md

     * The document **MUST** contain a `profileType` property.
 If present, is a string indicating the specific type or category of the profile.
 This property can help categorize and classify the profile data further.
     * The document MAY contain a `checksum` property.
 If present, holds a string value representing a checksum.
 This checksum can be used to verify the integrity of the profile data, ensuring that it has not been tampered with.
     * The document MAY contain a `created` property, which is an ISO-8601 timestamp indicating the date and time when the profile data was created or initially recorded.
-    * The document MAY contain a `mediaType` property, if present, indicates the media type of the content within the profile.
-This property can specify the format or structure of the profile data content.
     * The document MAY contain a `name` property, if provided, is a human-readable name assigned to the profile.
 It offers a recognizable label for the profile data.
     * The document MAY contain a `previous` property.
 If included, refers to a previous CID of the profile data.
 This reference can facilitate tracking changes and updates to the profile.
     * The document MAY contain a `description` property. if given, offers a detailed textual description of the profile.
 This description can provide insights into the purpose, content, and usage of the profile data.
     * The document MAY contain a `short_description` property.
 If available, provides a succinct summary or brief overview of the profile.
 This summary can be useful for quick references.
-    * The document MAY contain a `validity_period` property.
-When present, contains a combined date-time string representing the period during which the profile data is considered valid.
-This property helps manage the temporal validity of the data.
     * The document MAY contain a `docs_url` property, if supplied, is a URL pointing to documentation related to the profile data.
 This URL can lead to additional resources or information about the profile.
     * The document MAY contain a `version` property.
 If given, holds a string indicating the version of the profile data.
 This version should follow the semantic versioning (semver) format for version numbering.
     * The document MAY contain a `tags` property.
 If present, is an array of strings that serve as tags associated with the profile data.
 These tags can aid in searchability and categorization of the profile.
 This is useful for indexers.